mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "Those idiots.
 He said the whole place will be rubble before they can even think of escaping."

   *What?!*

   "Ginnu, hurry up.
 We need to move," he barked.

   "Yes," she said in a broken whisper.

   They paddled off into the canal toward South Harbor while Melna tried to piece together what she had just heard.

   "This trip was doomed to fail.
-Holragi never wanted to negotiate," she said to herself, trying to remain calm.
+Holragi would never reveal their intensinos," she said to herself, trying to remain calm.

   "I need to talk to Linyu."